Header

 MSC Dairy Anaerobic Digester

-The College's dairy farm produces about 900 kWh each day day (that's the equivalent of an typical home's monhtly energy use) from cow maure.
+The College's dairy farm produces about 900 kWh of electricity each day day (that's the equivalent of an typical home's monhtly energy use) from cow maure.
 Bacteria in the digester break down the organic wastes into organic acids which are broken down further by methanogenic bacteria that produce methane gas.
 The "biogas" is about 60% methane and 40% carbon dioxide.

 Biogas Engine Gen Set